Cairn

 How are recipients chosen?

-The operator selects a set of recipients across diverse missions — humanitarian medicine, refugee protection, knowledge preservation, digital rights, and other registered non-profits.
+The operator selects a set of recipients across diverse missions — humanitarian medicine, refugee protection, knowledge preservation, digital rights, and other registered public-interest organizations.
 Writers then decide how the pool is split among them by vote.

 Mechanism: every six months, each writer allocates 0–100 across the recipients (summing to 100).
 The donation pool is split proportionally to the sum of all allocations — not majority vote, so minority preferences are reflected in full.

 The full list with descriptions is on the About page under "Where donations go".
-Recipients are reviewed every six months; any changes are announced in advance on the transparency page.
+Recipients are reviewed every six months; any changes are announced in advance on the About page.

 When can I vote?